International Music Council: Five Music Rights

 The International Music Council advocates for access to music to all, through a set of values which are at the basis of the action of both the International Music Council and its regional councils.
 Those core beliefs have been gathered under the name of Five Music Rights.

 The Five Music Rights were first proclaimed in Tokyo during the International Music Council's General Assembly of 2001, and have since been promoted by the International Music Council and related bodies, through advocacy activities, programmes and other initiatives (such as the Music Rights Awards and the appointment of the " Music Rights Champions").

 The principles contained in the Five Music Rights (originally written in English) have been translated into French, Spanish, Arabic, and Mandarin Chinese.

 IMC undertakes many initiatives within the music ecosystem – such as developing projects, organizing conferences, awarding prizes, etc. Projects are international, regional and sometimes local and are often supported by international, intergovernmental and supranational organizations.

 International Rostrum of Composers

 One of the IMC's regular activities is the annual International Rostrum of Composers, a forum offering representatives of national broadcasting organisations the opportunity to exchange and publicize works of contemporary classical music.

-The IMC UNESCO Music Prize
+IMC UNESCO Music Prize

 The IMC UNESCO Music Prize was awarded from 1975 until 2005 by the International Music Council, as of 1978 in cooperation with UNESCO.
 The Prize was addressed to both musicians and musical institutions, in alignment with the purposes of the United Nations Charter and UNESCO's Constitution.
 The Prize was assessed by four categories: composition, musicology, pedagogy, and performance.
 The last laureate of the IMC UNESCO Music Prize was Mikis Theodorakis.